AnnieCannons/intro-to-programming-curriculum/Outside Activities/weekOne/readMe.md

 # June 21, 2023

-- Spend 30 minutes practicing the terminal.
+- Spend 10 minutes practicing the terminal.
 Create folders and files.
 Change directories using complex relative paths.
 - HTML CodeCademy (if not already completed)
-- **In order to recieve credit, you must Slack your instructor that you finished your 30 minutes**
+- **In order to receive credit, you must Slack your instructor that you finished your 30 minutes**

 # June 22, 2023

 - Spend 30 minutes looking at the repo you cloned to your machine.
 Make note of the directory structure, the different file extensions, and the code.
 It's ok if it doesn't make sense yet, we are just taking time to get used to things.
 - HTML CodeCademy (if not already completed)
-- **In order to recieve credit, you must Slack your instructor that you finished your 30 minutes**
+- **In order to receive credit, you must Slack your instructor that you finished your 30 minutes**

 # June 23, 2023

-- **Minimum:**
+- **To Receive Credit:**

   1. Open your computer, start your terminal and run a 'say hello' command.
   2. Using your terminal, open your HTML repo in Visual Studio Code